 Sometimes staff at School talk to parents and might say ‘this is a safeguarding concern’, but unless you work in health, education or social care, you may not know what this means.
 The Safeguarding Leads thought it may be useful to put together a guide for parents, so you understand key terminology and know how the School keeps your children safe.

-At Sir Robert Hitcham the Designated Safeguarding Lead (DSL) is Miss Jo Squirrell and the Alternate Designated Safeguarding Lead (ADSL) is Mrs Julia van Ek.
-The Safeguarding Governor is Mrs Linda Berry.
+At Sir Robert Hitcham the Designated Safeguarding Lead (DSL) is Miss Jo Squirrell and the Alternate Designated Safeguarding Lead (ADSL) is Miss Rachel Forward.
+The Safeguarding Governor is Mr Richard Harding.

 Safeguarding is an umbrella term to describe all the actions that the School carries out to keep children safe.
 This includes attendance, policies, training for staff, health and safety procedures, the Prevent agenda, recruitment practices, accessing early help and online safety.
 It also includes elements of the curriculum and the work we do with children so they know how to look after themselves.
 Most importantly, it is underpinned by a culture of vigilant staff who listen to children and know how to record, report and act upon concerns.

 So that staff are aware of the broad range of things that the School does we created a coloured poster ‘What is Safeguarding’.
 This shows how the actions are linked.
 It does not include all that the School does and will continue to change over time.

 Child protection describes the School’s procedures for dealing with concerns.
 Staff and volunteers are taught how to spot behaviour or incidents that may be of concern.
 This could include unexplained injuries or marks, persistent absence, strange eating behaviour, inappropriate language or sexualised actions, worrying things children say, or a change in the way a child behaves.
 Staff report these concerns to the DSL or ADSL within School.